RedHatGov/service-mesh-workshop-dashboard/workshop/content/lab2.3_kiali.md

 <blockquote>
 <i class="fa fa-desktop"></i>
-Click 'No edge labels' and switch to 'Requests per second'.
+Click 'Display' and switch to 'Requests per second' under 'Show Edge Labels'.
 </blockquote>

 You can now see HTTP traffic information between the microservices.